PEO vs EOR: Deciding Which One is Right for Your Business

 Understanding EORs (Employer of Records)

 WHAT IT IS: An Employer of Record (EOR) is a service entity that legally employs and manages workers on behalf of another company, handling all employment-related compliance, payroll, and benefits in various jurisdictions.
+EORs manage employees under their own legal entity, particularly in foreign countries where the client may not own a legal entity.

 Unlike PEOs, EORs assume full legal responsibility for employment, including compliance with local labor laws, taxation, and visa requirements.